Why is Sunday church attendance such a big deal anyway?

 Something is wrong when you call yourself a Christian and forsake assembling together with the Church.
 Occasionally having to miss services does not mean you have forsaken God.
 Still, some of the reasons used to justify skipping services are external indicators of an internal problem.

 Missing a few services does not mean you are a backslider.
-But I love you enough to tell you that haphazard church attendance provides a great opportunity for you to backslide.
+But I love you enough to tell you that haphazard church attendance provides a massive opportunity for you to backslide.
 Attendance doesn’t save you or win you points with God, but you need to habitually attend worship services, discipleship classes, and Bible Study.

 God never meant for the Christian life to be lived in isolation.
 Christianity is meant to be a shared experience.
 You need the community of shared participation.
 Without it, you’ll never become all God wants you to be.
 If you don’t believe me, just ask those who have quit attending and see how great their relationship is with the Lord.